 Judicial activism in 2013 and 2014:

 - Florida—A circuit judge rules same-sex couples can marry in the Florida Keys.
 Another circuit judge issues a similar ruling for Miami-Dade County.
-Neither ruling applies to the rest of the state.
+A federal judge strikes down the same-sex marriage law state-wide.

 - Colorado—A state judge struck down the voter-approved same-sex marriage ban in July.
 A federal judge followed suit later that same month.

 - Kentucky—A federal judge declared unconstitutional the state’s ban on same-sex marriage, approved by voters in 2004.

 - Indiana—A federal judge declared unconstitutional the state’s statutory ban on same-sex marriage, enacted in 1997.

 - Wisconsin—A federal judge ruled the state ban, approved by voters in 2006, was unconstitutional.